For a long time now, the monarchy has been entirely out of step with modern Britain.

 This is a much better argument, but if we are going to recognise that the monarchy is a ridiculous unfair archaic system, why are we still tolerating it?
 Why not finally make the move to a republic?
 The phrase polishing a turd comes to mind, because we still have a system where 99.9999% of the population are excluded because of the circumstances of their birth – we have hardly fixed discrimination in this area – this isn’t a victory for women, it’s a victory for Kate Middleton’s daughter.
 That we spent our parliamentary time on.

-This entry was posted on Thursday, December 13th, 2012 at 1:52 pm and is filed under Politics, Thoughts.
+This entry was posted on Thursday, December 13th, 2012 at 1:52 pm and is filed under Religion & Politics, Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.